Organic Himalayan buckwheat (kuttu/ogla) from Himachal Pradesh

 The most widely grown variety, known for its mild, nutty flavour.
 It produces pink flowers and grows well in moderate mountain conditions.
 Commonly used for flour and everyday meals.

 A hardier variety suited for higher altitudes.
 It has delicate white flowers and a slightly bitter taste.
-It is especially valued for its high antioxidant content, particularly rutin.
+Especially valued for its high antioxidant content, particularly rutin.

 Culinary Traditions of Buckwheat in the Himalayas